Thursday, February 16th – 1:30 p.m. to discuss The Friday Night Knitting Club, Christmas at the Vinyl Cafe and your favourite short story!

-If you would like more information please contact Michelle at email@example.com or (705) 737-9895.
-Please feel free to join us even if you haven’t read the book.
+If you would like more information, please contact Michelle: email@example.com OR 705-737-9895.
+Please feel welcome to join us even if you have not read the book.

 What is Messy Church at St. Margaret’s?
 It is an enriched children and family program of Christian Education.
 It is an introduction to the greatest parables and stories of Jesus and the Bible that teach the values of love, truth and justice as well as the belief in God Creator, Redeemer and Sustainer.